-A sleeping bag is a cornerstone of the modern overnight kit.
-Even in the nicest climates, storms and cold temperatures can roll in unexpectedly.
+A sleeping bag is the cornerstone of the modern overnight kit.
+Even in the most stable of climates, storms and cold temperatures can roll in unexpectedly.
 When they do, your comfort and safety often depend on the performance of your sleeping bag.
 The obvious question then becomes — is it ok to settle for a budget model?
-Or because of a sleeping bag's central place in your overnight kit, is it better to spend more on the absolute best?
+Or, because of a sleeping bag's central place in your overnight kit, is it better to spend more on the absolute best?
 After formally testing more than 100 sleeping bags over the years (and many more informally), we believe we've reached a confident conclusion.
-Here's our advice.
+Read on for our advice.

 Will a Budget Backpacking Sleeping Bag Suffice?

-We think it can be useful to think about the difference between a budget and a premium sleeping bag as similar to the difference between flying economy and flying first-class.
-Both accomplish the same purpose, but one is vastly more enjoyable.
+It can be useful to think about the difference between a budget and a premium sleeping bag as similar to the difference between flying economy and flying first-class.
+Both accomplish the same purpose, but one can be vastly more enjoyable and comfortable.
 There is also a big enough difference in cost that it will factor into most people's decisions.
-"Economy" sleeping bags can go for under $100 while "first-class" bags filled with premium goose down retail for $500+.
+"Economy" sleeping bags can go for under $100 while "first-class" bags filled with premium goose down can retail for $500+.